 For New Year’s Eve 1908, incarcerated actors performed a Griffin-penned short play, “The Sea Breeze.”

 Meanwhile, former acting partner Mabel Violet Webber worked to secure his release.

 “Griffin’s sight is gradually forsaking him and in a short time, will be totally blind,” newspapers reported.
 “Webber played in historical productions with Griffin on southern stages.
 She considered him a great actor.
 During his trial in Oakland for bigamy, she made a strong effort to prevent his incarceration.
 Having failed in that she has constantly endeavored to secure his pardon.”

 Webber’s efforts were not in vain.
 The board recommended Webber’s sentence be commuted.

 Malini amazes with magic

 Four years after magician Harry Houdini wowed inmates with his performance at San Quentin, another magician took to the stage behind the walls of the famous institution.

 “Professor Malini gave the inmates of San Quentin an exhibition of magic art (on Sunday, Dec.
 14),” reported the Marin Journal, Dec.
 18, 1919.

-“Grouped in the prison theater as his audience were 1,700 men garbed in convict gray,” reported the San Francisco Examiner, Dec.
+“Grouped in the prison theater were 1,700 men garbed in convict gray,” reported the San Francisco Examiner, Dec.
 15, 1919.
-“He fairly startled some of his audience, who had been behind the bars for so many ears that Malini was like a mystic to them.
+“He fairly startled some of his audience.
+(Many) had been behind the bars for so many ears that Malini was like a mystic to them.